twigphp/Twig/doc/04-Extending-Twig.markdown

       public function getName();
     }

-Instead of you implementing the whole interface, your extension class can inherit from the `Twig_Extension` class, which provides empty implementations of all the above methods to keep your extension clean.
+To keep your extension class clean and lean, it can inherit from the built-in `Twig_Extension` class instead of you implementing the whole interface.
+That way, you just need to implement the `getName()` method as the `Twig_Extension` provides empty implementations for all other methods.

-The `getName()` method must always be implemented to return a unique identifier for the extension.
-Here is the most basic extension you can create:
+The `getName()` method must return a unique identifier for your extension.

+Now, with this information in mind, let's create the most basic extension
+possible:

     [php]
     class Project_Twig_Extension extends Twig_Extension